stanford-cs248/Cardinal3D/docs/guide/guide.md

 The basic paradigm in Cardinal3D is that there are six different _modes_, each of which lets you perform certain class of actions.
 For instance, in `Model` mode, you can perform actions associated with modeling, such as moving mesh elements and performing global mesh operations.
+(In assignment 2, you will spend most of your time in `Model` mode.)
 When in `Animate` mode, you can perform actions associated with animation.
 Etc.
 Within a given mode, you can
 switch between actions by hitting the appropriate key; keyboard commands are